-SERVICE MEMBER: I don't know, it seems like we are al-
+SERVICE MEMBER: I don't know, it seems like we are always fighting.

 CHAPLAIN: So you argue a lot.
-Can you tell me about a time,
+Can you tell me about a time, even if it was brief, when you were together but not fighting?

 SERVICE MEMBER: I guess one thing that comes to mind was last week when we watched a movie.
 I don't know if that counts because we weren't really talking either.